devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 5.hit start(by doing this the sdcard formats so you will lose the all the data in sdcard).

 6. Then ........
-7. Now, Install Python from Microsoft store or Download manually for MAC and Windows users here -> [python](https://www.python.org/downloads/) (Make sure you select add python x.x to path for windows users.)
+7. Now, Install Python from Microsoft store or Download manually for MAC and Windows users here -> [python](https://www.python.org/downloads/) (Make sure you select add python x.x to path to environmet variables for windows users.)
 8. Download and extract the [OpenCore Package](https://github.com/acidanthera/OpenCorePkg/releases) (Release version is fine).
 9.Select the "macrecovery" folder in the "opencorepkg" folder at `/Utilities/macrecovery/` 10.Copy the path of the "macrecovery" folder in file manager or finder.
 11.Fire up command prompt or Terminal and type `cd` and hit spacebar and paste the path of the macrecovery folder.
 12.For BigSur  -Run the command: `macrecovery.py -b Mac-42FD25EABCABB274 -m 00000000000000000 download`
 - For Monterey -Run the command: `macrecovery.py -b Mac-E43C1C25D4880AD6 -m 00000000000000000 download`

 13. This will download some files in the macrecovery folder but we only need "BaseSystem.dmg" and "BaseSystem.chunklist" (takes approx. 600mb to 800mb internet)for Downloading the Macos installer.
 14.Create a folder in USB or pendrive or flash drive named `com.apple.recovery.boot`.
 15. Paste both of those files in the `com.apple.recovery.boot` folder in your flash drive partiton or sdcard or pendrive.